mrwingkong/portix-linux/kwin/wallpaper-consistency.md

 # LXQt + KWin Wayland — Orientation-Aware Wallpaper (Tablet Mode)

-**Robust dual-wallpaper solution for landscape / portrait rotation on Artix (OpenRC) + LXQt + KWin.**
+**Persistent dual-wallpaper solution for landscape / portrait rotation on Artix (OpenRC) + LXQt + KWin.**

-This version includes the missing pieces that usually cause the portrait wallpaper to vanish or never switch.
+When you rotate into tablet/portrait mode, LXQt’s built-in wallpaper does not correctly re-layout.
+This setup replaces the LXQt wallpaper with `swaybg` and automatically switches between two properly sized images on every rotation while keeping desktop icons and the right-click menu.

 ---